How Important Are Ad Demand Sources To Total Ad Revenue?

 Having more demand partners will become less relevant because of the fact that Google switched to a first-price auction for Google Ad Manager.
 In a first-price auction, the highest bidder pays that price.
 Second-price auctions pay the second-highest price plus one penny; Google was one of the only players in the space that used this model.

-This change will probably make it to where AdX will win more bids and adding additional demand partners will becoming less important for publishers.
+This change will probably make it to where AdX will win more bids and adding additional demand partners will become less important for publishers.
 This simply means that it will become less likely that unique partners or demand sources will win with enough frequency to be worth the time and energy of managing these relationships.

 How different is the ad demand between partners, publishers, etc.?